Andrew Watson (racing driver): 2019 – Blancpain GT Championship

 Watson's 2019 season saw him compete in the European Blancpain GT Endurance Series with Andrew rejoining the Garage 59 team, following their switch to the Aston Martin Vantage GT3's for the 2019 Blancpain campaign.

 2019/20 – FIA World Endurance Championship

-Andrew Watson was selected to join the Gulf Racing team in the 2019/20 FIA World Endurance Championship.
+Watson was selected to join the Gulf Racing team in the 2019/20 FIA World Endurance Championship.
 Racing a Porsche 911 RSR, Andrew collected his maiden World Championship podium in Bahrain as the team finished third in the GTE-Am Class.

-Andrew also made his debut in the Aston Martin Vantage GTE as he featured in the FIA World Endurance Championship Rookie Test with Aston Martin Racing.
+Watson also made his debut in the Aston Martin Vantage GTE as he featured in the FIA World Endurance Championship Rookie Test with Aston Martin Racing.

 2020 – Daytona 24 Hours

-Andrew Watson made his Daytona 24 Hours debut in January 2020 after securing a late drive with Aston Martin Racing.
-Replacing the injured Paul Dalla Lana, the Northern Irishman joined Pedro Lamy, Mathias Lauda and Ross Gunn in the #98 Aston Martin Vantage GT3.
+Watson made his Daytona 24 Hours debut in January 2020 after securing a late drive with Aston Martin Racing.
+Replacing the injured Paul Dalla Lana, he joined Pedro Lamy, Mathias Lauda and Ross Gunn in the No. 98 Aston Martin Vantage GT3.
 However, the team did not finish the race due to a crash after 189 completed laps.